fruzsinaagocs/oscode/paper.md

 to solve such equations quickly.
 Traditional methods have to trace every oscillation in the solution, taking many steps in $x$ at an enormous computational cost.
-The algorithm underlying `(py)oscode`, published in [@oscode], can detect when the solution is oscillatory and switch to a method based on an analytic approximation (Wentzel--Kramers--Brillouin, WKB) suited for oscillatory functions, otherwise using a Runge--Kutta (RK) method.
+The algorithm underlying `(py)oscode`, published in [@oscode] and based on [@rkwkb-handley], can detect when the solution is oscillatory and switch to a method based on an analytic approximation (Wentzel--Kramers--Brillouin, WKB) suited for oscillatory functions, otherwise using a Runge--Kutta (RK) method.
 Using the WKB approximation allows the algorithm to skip over several wavelengths of